Calvin-LL/Reorderable/README.md

 ## Features

-- Supports Compose Multiplatform (Android, iOS, Desktop/JVM, Wasm)
+- Supports Compose Multiplatform (Android, iOS, Desktop/JVM, Wasm, JS)
 - Supports items of different sizes
 - Some items can be made non-reorderable
 - Supports dragging immediately or long press to start dragging